A well organised Support Team, with clearly designated roles, is important to the success of an action.

 - Call legal office with updates from courts

-If practicing Jail or Court Solidarity, a legal team member might be needed to help with negotiations.
+If practicing Jail/Cell or Court Solidarity, a support team member might be asked to help with negotiations.
 As a member of the negotiation team, they would:

 - Help convey to the prosecutor the positions of the activists